alexpolt/alexpolt.github.io/src/lenin-lights.md

   Never thought of using gl\_PrimitiveID (SV\_PrimitiveID) for anything but recently realized that lights can be grouped for a primitive and iterated over in the pixel shader.
-I decided to cook up a WebGL Demo showing this (in WebGL1 I have to supply primitive id in a buffer and use float textures for light parameters). **Warning: for some bizarre reason there are iugly artifacts in Internet Explorer 11**.
+I decided to cook up a WebGL Demo showing this (in WebGL1 I have to supply primitive id in a buffer and use float textures for light parameters). **Warning: for some bizarre reason there are ugly artifacts in Internet Explorer 11**.

   The lights are clustered into a 3D array of 25x25x25 depending on the distance from a cell.